ItsAbhinavM/amfoss-tasks/README.md

 I do wish to perform some projects mainly based on python before completing S1 as well as compete for the very next coming Gsoc in 2024 .

 # HOW WOULD YOU CONTRIBUTE BACK TO THE CLUB?
-As i'm an programming enthusiast , I'll bring the same energy and enthusiasm to the club, and predict I’d make an immediate impact on the club .
+Since i'm an programming enthusiast , I'll bring the same energy and enthusiasm to the club, and predict I’d make an immediate impact on the club .
 I strive to support a cohesive and supportive team environment and understand that the quality of my work matters in this club .

 # DO YOU HAVE ANY FEEDBACK ON THE SELECTION PROCESS?
  At first I've found few of the tasks to be difficult .
 Since i'm a Rookie in changing softwares the Crux Of The Matter was to change from windows to ubuntu , later being used to it I have been more comfortable .But neverthless I've found this whole session to be wonderfull and had enjoyed a lot from these fun filled learning process .
 At the end of the session i have found this phenomenal way of selection process to be unique and amazing .